Save information for later

 English

-Martin Tallman is a Hematologist and a Hematologist Oncology provider in Chicago, Illinois.
-Dr. Tallman and is rated as an Elite provider by MediFind in the treatment of Acute Promyelocytic Leukemia.
-His top areas of expertise are Leukemia, Acute Myeloid Leukemia (AML), Acute Promyelocytic Leukemia, Bone Marrow Transplant, and Bone Marrow Aspiration.
-Dr. Tallman is currently accepting new patients.
+Martin Tallman is a Hematologist in Chicago, Illinois.
+Dr. Tallman is rated as an Elite provider by MediFind in the treatment of Acute Promyelocytic Leukemia.
+His top areas of expertise are Acute Promyelocytic Leukemia, Acute Myeloid Leukemia (AML), Hairy Cell Leukemia (HCL), Bone Marrow Transplant, and Bone Marrow Aspiration.

 Elite in Acute Promyelocytic Leukemia